enclaive/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 * `wait_for_lease`- (Optional boolean) When creating the domain resource, wait until the network interface gets a DHCP lease from libvirt, so that the computed IP addresses will be available when the domain is up and the plan applied.
+* `filter` - (Optional) The name of a libvirt network filter (nwfilter) to apply on this interface.
+Network filters can be used to restrict or shape network traffic, for example by preventing MAC or IP spoofing.

+* `filter_parameters` - (Optional) A map of parameters to customize the behavior of the network filter.
+For example, specifying the expected IP address for anti-spoofing.

+**Note:** Currently, network filters must be created manually using libvirt tools or XML configurations.
+Terraform support to create and manage nwfilters directly is planned for a future release.

 When connecting to a LAN, users can specify a target device with: